SEO Content Writers: How They Help Your Business And What it Should Cost

 Keyword Research The Friend of and SEO Writer

 A great SEO content writer will know and love Keyword research.

 And if you are a blogger or online content writer you should be investing serious amounts of time in learning about keyword research because this is the ‘pen’ of the modern web writer.

-However there is a massive difference between being a great writer and being a SEO content writer.
 Because your overall seo writing strategy should be all about ‘solving problems’, building trust and of course driving traffic.

 If you get your keyword research right, you will find what problems your customer is facing, then craft great content around those issues.

 I head over to Quora to look at the client’s industry.
 In this example, I will be using ‘hotels’ so I put into the topic box travelling, and it will give me some suggestions.

 As you can see, there are over 76,000 questions on this topic.